 Without equality between men and women, economic growth and sustainable prosperity that benefits everybody cannot be fully realised.
 That is why equality of opportunities is factored into all of SECO’s projects.

-Despite all the progress made, women still make up the majority of the world’s poor – a phenomenon described as the “feminisation of poverty”.
-Women thus have much to gain from efforts to promote inclusive growth.
+Despite the progress made, women still make up the majority of the world’s poor – a phenomenon described as the "feminisation of poverty".
+Women are thus the main beneficiaries of efforts to promote inclusive growth.

-Equal opportunities for women and men is one of SECO’s key concerns, as most of the world’s poor are women.
+Equal opportunities for women and men is one of SECO’s key concerns, as most of the world’s poor are female.

-SECO works to ensure that women can access natural resources, vocational training, markets and services.
-In doing so, it empowers women in finding work and participating in the economy.
+SECO strives to achieve equal access for women and men to natural resources, vocational training, markets and services to boost their chances of finding work and participating in the economy.

-SECO works alongside the World Bank to support financial institutions in the Middle East and North Africa in offering more services for women.
-For example, this has resulted in BLC Bank in Lebanon hiring more female staff.
-The bank has developed new financial products tailored to the needs of women and increased the volume of loans to women entrepreneurs by 92% to USD 21 million.
+SECO works alongside the World Bank to support financial institutions in the Middle East and North Africa in offering better services for women.
+This has resulted in the BLC Bank in Lebanon hiring more female staff.
+The bank has developed new financial products tailored to the needs of women and increased the volume of loans to women entrepreneurs by 92 percent to USD 21 million.